 The blue whale is the largest mammal, possibly the largest animal, to ever inhabit the earth.
-The longest blue whale ever recorded was a 108-foot adult female caught during whaling efforts in Antarctica!
-In modern times, blue whales in the Southern Hemisphere reach lengths of 90-100 feet, but their Northern Hemisphere counterparts are smaller, on average 75 to 80 feet (23 to 24.5 m).
+The longest blue whale ever recorded was a 108-foot (33 m) adult female caught during whaling efforts in Antarctica!
+In modern times, blue whales in the Southern Hemisphere reach lengths of 90 to 100 feet (27–30 m), but their Northern Hemisphere counterparts are smaller, on average 75 to 89 feet (23 to 27 m).
 Blue whales can weigh over 100 tons (99,800 kg).
-Females grow larger than males, the largest weighing as much as 150 tons (136,000 kg).
+Females grow larger than males, the largest weighing more than 150 tons (136,000 kg).

 The blue whale is blue-gray in color, but often with lighter gray mottling on a darker background (or with darker spots on a lighter background).
 The underside of its flippers may be a lighter color or white, while the ventral (underside) of the fluke is dark.
 The blue whale acquires microorganisms called diatoms in the cold waters of the Antarctic and North Pacific and North Atlantic which give the underside of its body a yellowish-green caste.
 Because of this yellow color, the early whalers gave it the name “sulfur bottom.”